bradparker/bradparker.com/site/content/posts/2020-02-12-home-sweet-home.md

 The operations practice of defining [_infrastructure as code_](https://en.wikipedia.org/wiki/Infrastructure_as_code) has been popular for a while, and it’s for good reason.
 Lot's of strange and unexpected things can happen to our **very important** web-servers, so being able to quickly build another one in a (close to) identical state can be very handy.
 Sadly, strange and unexpected things don't just happen to web-servers, they can happen our development machines too.
 And, heck, they're also pretty important.

 Like infrastructure, can we define some of the state of our laptops using code?
-I'm not sure, but I think so, at the least I'll explain what I've tried.
+I'm not sure, but I think so, at least I'll explain what I've tried.

 ## Bootstrapping scripts